MihaiZecheru/spanish_website/README.md

 ----------------------------------------------------------------

-Home is a page that links to the translator and quiz
+The landing page can take you to the translator and the quiz.
+It's at https://spanish.mzecheru.com/

 Translator will take an input of an english or spanish word/phrase, then convert it to the opposite language